cra2ycoder/tutorial-react/src/hooks/StateHook/README.md

 ## Notes

 - we can have `n` of `useState()` in one function component
-- naming on the variables inside the array is not strict, we can have any for underStanding, keep the value variable and function name similar to understand
+- naming on the variables inside the array is not strict, we can have any, but for understanding, keep the value name and function name similarly
 - Please use `spread or rest operator (...)` when using `Array` and `Object` since `useState()` will merge the data and so it wont maintain any previous value

 ## example